elasticpath/epcc-composable-commerce-reference/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind are welcome!

 ## Terms And Conditions
 - Any changes to this project must be reviewed and approved by the repository owner.
-For more information about contributing, see the [LINK TO Contribution Guide]
+For more information about contributing, see the [Contribution Guide](https://github.com/elasticpath/epcc-composable-commerce-reference/blob/master/.github/CONTRIBUTING.md).
-- For more information about the license, see [LINK TO LICENSE].
+- For more information about the license, see [GPLv3 License](https://github.com/elasticpath/epcc-composable-commerce-reference/blob/master/LICENSE).